LCP LCP LCP

 4. Communicate.
 To ensure the request is fulfilled, follow up with the person who made the request and others who might be involved.

 Another way to develop a Customer Service Mindset and skills is through role plays with real-time observation and feedback.
-For a multinational financial technology company, Insight Experience uses role plays to teach collaboration, relationship-building with business partners, and acting from a customer-centric point of view.
+Insight Experience uses role plays to help employees at a multinational financial technology company develop collaboration skills, build relationships with business partners, and adopt a customer-centric mindset.
 Participants in this program must practice putting the customer at the center through a conversation with an ambitious peer who is not very tuned in to interpersonal dynamics or values.
 In the conversation, the peer is very focused on operational solutions and the participant is challenged to find a common goal, elevate the peer’s perspective to consider the customer, and identify potential solutions.

 These types of conversations help leaders translate the Courageous Dialogue content presented in the learning program into observable behavior.
 Not only are learners challenged to understand different (and sometimes competing) needs, but they are also operating with a goal to shift the point of view to the customer and choose solutions that benefit many while improving internal relationships.
 These customer service skills are not easily learned from a textbook and require practice and experiential learning to become second nature.